wpquads/quick-adsense-reloaded/readme.txt

 * Fix: Hide Sizing Options when ad type is not AdSense
 * Fix: Meta Box option "Hide all ads" is not hiding custom created ads with commercial themes like bimber.

-* Tweak: Remove deprecated code lines and move relevant functons to api.php
+* Tweak: Remove deprecated code
 * Tweak: Enable quicktags button per default on first time installation

 = 1.4.2 =